 Also, 76% of respondents in our survey said the benefits and perks another company offers influenced their decision to pursue a job with that employer.
 As such, it’s wise to also revisit your benefits and perks packages, paying particular attention to initiatives that aid work-life balance.
 Offering remote work options is increasingly critical to both recruitment and retention.

 FOCUS ON THE EMPLOYEE EXPERIENCE TO IMPROVE EMPLOYEE RETENTION

 Employers who take the time to make their team members feel valued are more likely to keep their people.
 Offer clear communication, frequently request feedback and offer specific praise and appreciation for a job well done.
 Whenever possible, make sure your employees know that their work is meaningful and connect their efforts to the overarching goals of the department or organization.
 In addition, give them a vision of what could be ahead.
 Providing clearly defined opportunities for advancement is another way to keep talent motivated, engaged, happy – and with your company.

 KEEP CLOSE TABS ON EMPLOYEE WELL-BEING AND BURNOUT

 Employees that feel burnt out are major flight risks.
 Employers can avoid contributing to burnout by taking intentional steps to show employees that they care for their holistic well-being.
 Employees want the company they work for to be flexible in regard to where and when their work gets done, in order to accommodate both their personal and professional demands.
 Watching workloads and bringing in freelancers as needed can keep your core team fresh, focused, and feeling supported.

-To learn more about what drives talent to stay or stray, click here to download our 2017 Job Market Report.
+Now’s the time to enhance and expand your employee retention efforts.
+To learn more about what drives talent to stay or stray, download our 2022 Job Market Report.